California Admitted to the Union

 In 1796, the Otter became the first American sailing vessel to reach California’s coast from the East.
 Many other ships soon began making this profitable voyage.
 In 1826, trapper Jedediah Strong Smith became the first American explorer to reach California by land.
 Many trappers and explorers soon followed in his footsteps.
 The first group of American settlers reached California in 1841.
 A schoolteacher, John Bidwell, and a wagon master and land speculator, John Bartleson, led these people.
 Wagon trains of settlers soon followed.
 So many American settlers poured into California that the United States offered to buy the land, but Mexico refused to sell.

 Military explorer John C. Frémont led surveying parties into California from 1844 to 1846.
 The Mexicans saw these expeditions as a threat.
 In March 1846, the Mexicans ordered Frémont to leave the area.
-Instead, he stood his ground, raising the US flag over Hawk’s Peak, located about 25 miles from Monterey.
+Instead, he raised the American flag over Hawk’s Peak, located about 25 miles from Monterey.
 Frémont began building a fort, but when Mexican troops came to the area, Frémont withdrew.
 On May 13, 1846, the US and Mexico went to war.

 The Bear Flag Revolt was not a significant military action.
 Regular US armed forces completed the real military conquest of California.
 Frémont, Commodore Robert F. Stockton, and General Stephen W. Kearny led US troops.
 After the war, Mexico surrendered California in the Treaty of Guadalupe Hidalgo.
 California then became part of the US.